VCU-CS-Capstone/CS-25-302-SON-patients/Status Reports/Fall 2024/Status Report Fall Week 03.md

 John Leonard

 ## 1) Accomplishments this week ##
+   - Met with Dr. Leonard to better understand the project
-   - N/A
+   - Submitted team contract

 ## 2) Milestones to be completed next week ##
-   - Meet with Dr. Leonard
+   - Meet with Dr. Sargent
-   - Work on team contract
+   - Collect and upload Github screenshots
+   - Begin gathering project requirements

 ## 3) Issues, problems or concerns ##
    - N/A